 iDialogues is an 10-week educational series that creates an opportunity for both undergraduate and graduate students to engage in intergroup dialogue through the lens of social group identity, power dynamics, conflict, and community.
 For over six years, this in-person program was designed for students to develop a broad and comprehensive understanding of how to become agents of social change in the context of both Vanderbilt and its surrounding communities.

-Applications will be open in January 3rd, 2022 on AnchorLink!
-The deadline to apply is January 24th!
+Applications will be open August 15, 2022 on AnchorLink!
+The deadline has been extended!
+Apply by September 7th!

 Applications for the iDialogues Program will open Monday, August 15th, 2022 and close Wednesday, September 7, 2022 via AnchorLink.

 - Be in good standing with Vanderbilt University.

 - Be a full-time student (at least 12 credit hours/semester).

 - Be willing to lean into your learning edges as we discuss topics rooted in intercultural competency and social justice education (e.g., power and privilege, effective communication, and socialization).

 - Must complete the iDialogues application by the indicated deadline.

 - Able to attend the iDialogues Retreat on Sunday, September 11th from 1:00 pm – 4:00 pm.

 - Able to attend the iDialogues sessions each Thursday from 5:30 pm – 7:00 pm (9/15/22 – 12/01/22).